EyasuTeshome/Hello_Microverse/README.md

 ## Getting Started

 The first step is to create a github repository, after that clone the repository.
 After cloning the repository add readme, .gitignore and linter-config files.
+Next, add HTML and CSS files to check if linter is working and add test.md file to check if .gitignore file is working.